isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution40.md

 ---
-title: A2000ERP Version 12 - Package (Software-as-a-Service - Distribution & E-commerce for 5 Users)
+title: A2000ERP Version 12 - Package (Software-as-a-Service for 5 Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution40
 ---

 ### Description

 A2000ERP Solution is a business management tool, integrated with components necessary for fast growing companies.
 With its real-time engine, all transactions will turn into critical analysis to support more informed business decisions.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/A2000_Solutions_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_A2000_Annex_3_CR_wef_2_Sept_2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria